 Social media presence is also key to building your brand online and making you more accessible.
 Most website builders, like Obby, can integrate with your social platforms, such as Instagram and Facebook, which helps to keep everything connected.

 Obby has many features designed to help teachers market their classes.
 As well as prompting reviews from students, teachers can also create discounts, add SEO content to their class description and so much more.

 All teachers using Obby will have their classed listed on Obby's Marketplace which attracts a large audience of students.
 Obby has already helped over 50,000 students find and book the perfect class for them through the Marketplace!

 5. Tell the World!

 That's it, you're ready to tell the world about your teaching website!

-Spread the word amongst, friends, family, your community and current students - you've got a brand new teaching website that helps you to look professional, experienced, and trustworthy.
+Spread the word amongst, social media platforms, friends, family, your community and current students - you've got a brand new teaching website that helps you to look professional, experienced and trustworthy.

-Use Obby to build your website, and your classes and availability will automatically be bookable on their Obby Marketplace, so you can just sit back, relax, and wait for new customers to come to you.
+Using Obby means you can build your website, list your classes on Obby's Marketplace, organise availability, email students and so much more.
+So just sit back, relax, and wait for new customers to come to you!